Extended cyclic codes, maximal arcs and ovoids: Extended cyclic codes and hyperovals

-In Problem 12.1 from \cite{Ding} it was posed a question whether the hyperoval defined by the code $(\overline{C_F})^\perp$ is equivalent to a known hyperoval.
+In Problem 12.1 in \cite{Ding} it was posed as a question whether the hyperoval defined by the code $(\overline{C_F})^\perp$ is equivalent to a known hyperoval.
 We see that the mentioned hyperoval is equivalent to the regular hyperoval $S\cup \{ 0\}$ (hyperconic).

-In Problem 12.3 from \cite{Ding} it was asked to characterize all extended cyclic codes over $F$ with parameters $[q+2,3,q]$.
+In Problem 12.3 in \cite{Ding} it was asked to characterize all extended cyclic codes over $F$ with parameters $[q+2,3,q]$.
 The next theorem shows that all these codes are equivalent to MDS codes obtained from the regular hyperovals.

 \begin{theorem} An extended cyclic code over $\mathbb{F}_q$ with parameters $[q+2,3,q]$ is equivalent to an MDS code obtained from a regular hyperoval. \end{theorem}